26mar1982/26mar1982.github.io/src/content/blog/how-to-achieve-tawhid.md

   - fatwas
   - audios
 description:
-  A Muslim can achieve Tawhid by avoiding sins, all means and elements of Shirk (associating others with Allah in His Divinity or worship), and Bid'ah (innovation in Islam).
+  A Muslim can achieve Tawhid by avoiding sins, all means and elements of polytheism and bid'ah.
 ---

 ### Question: